webvariants/susi/README.md

 });

 ```
-Place this file somewhere in your filesystem with the name susi-sample.js.
+Place this file somewhere in your filesystem with the name *susi-sample.js*.

 You can use the same key/certificate pair you used to start the server, but you can create another pair:
 ```
 openssl req -nodes -x509 -newkey rsa:2048 -keyout duktape_key.pem -out duktape_cert.pem -days 36500
 ```
-Now its time to start susi-duktape.
+Now its time to start *susi-duktape*.
 ```
 susi-duktape --src susi-sample.js --addr localhost --port 4000 --key duktape_key.pem --cert duktape_cert.pem
 > started Susi::duktape engine and loaded source.js